When Your Partner Wants to End Your Relationship, but You Don't

 - You haven’t heard “I love you” in a while: They don’t tell you they love you anymore, or express their love with other words.

-- You have less sex: Your sex life has become boring, you’ve realized they have sex with you pretty much to fulfill a commitment, and creativity has pretty much vanished from your love-making.
+- You have less sex: Your sex life has become boring, you’ve realized they have sex with you pretty much to fulfill a commitment and not because they really feel like it.
+Or perhaps you don’t even have sex.

 Read this article: Passionate and Rational Love: Can They Go Together?